 Don't Stop The Music: launching the very first PremiumBeat subscription

 PremiumBeat, a Shutterstock company, is a curated royalty-free music eCommerce platform providing exclusive, high-quality tracks for use in various media projects, including videos, films, television programming, apps and games.
 From April to December 2020, I joined the PremiumBeat team as their principal designer.
-Our primary focus was to optimize our customers’ music search experience on the PremiumBeat platform, starting with thorough qualitative user research to complete our quantitative data analysis.
-I then helped launch the first PremiumBeat subscription, integrating new user flows and components into the existing web experience.
+Our primary focus was to enhance the music search experience for our customers on the PremiumBeat platform.
+We initiated the process by conducting thorough qualitative user research to complement our quantitative data analysis.
+These insights contributed to the successful implementation of the very first PremiumBeat subscription.

 Laying the foundations for enhanced cross-team collaboration